Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 30 years old, Millennial, single, creative professional

-Motivations: To embrace flexibility, save on costs, and maintain a simple and practical home.
+Needs: Access tools for one-time use, save on costs, to maintain a simple and practical home.

 Frustrations: Delays in completing home projects due to a lack of tools and difficulty finding someone willing to lend them.